Rivers, Ridges and Rainforests

 Meals: breakfast, packed lunch, dinner

-Room type: twin/double rooms with private bathroom
+Room type: twin rooms with private/shared bathroom

 Bike: 60 km, 1150 m up / 1170 m down